 - ginkgo-Ginkgo biloba

 - juniper-Juniperus chinensis var. procumbens 'Nana' and other selections

 - maples, including Japanese maples-Acer palmatum selections and Trident maple-Acer buergerianum

 - spruces-Picea species.

 Where to locate your bonsai

-Don't make the mistake of growing your bonsai as an indoor plant.
-They do best (unless they are tropical plants) when grown outdoors year-round.
+Don't make the mistake of growing bonsais as indoor plants.
+They do best (unless they are tropical) when grown outdoors year-round.
 Like their full-size cousins growing in your backyard, temperate climate bonsai need to experience the four seasons (go through dormancy, set flower buds, etc).
 Make sure they receive plenty of light, but protect them from drying winds and provide some shade during hot months for shade-loving types.

 In Zone 6 or regions with colder climates, starting in November or December and through the winter, you can keep your bonsai in a cold frame or in a cool, unheated greenhouse, garage, or unheated sun porch.